baffelli/pyperator/README.md

         self.outputs.add(OutputPort("OUT"))
         self.inputs.add(OutputPort("IN"))
 ```
+this is what we have done before to define the `Summer` and the `RandomSource`components.
 * Adding ports to an existing compononent instance using the method `add` of the input and output PortRegister:

 ```python